 Many Banks attempt to control the supply and demand by increasing and decreasing the money supply and/or interest rates.

-- Money supply is the amount of currency in circulation.
+- The money supply is the amount of currency in circulation.
 As a country’s money supply increases, the currency becomes more available.

 How BREXIT has affected the Great British Pound